pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ### ![Panel Icon](./docs/icons/panel_icon.png "Panel Icon") Panels

-#### Twitch Connectivity
+#### Status
 The plugin also lets you see the current status of the connection with Twitch.

-#### Combat Fight Management
+#### Fights
 It is also possible to reset specific or all fights to let your statistics start from scratch.

 ### ⚙️ Settings
 It is also possible to configure what information is being sent through the following options available in the plugin settings:

-#### Twitch Extension
+#### Twitch Extension & Token
-- `Sync enabled`: toggle off to disable all syncing and clear current data with all viewers.
 - `Twitch extension token`: the login token specifically for the Twitch Extension you want to send the data to.
 This authenticates RuneLite to change data in the extension.
 This token should be retrieved when configuring the extension in the online Twitch interface.
 - `Overlay top position`: The percentage from the top of the left side of the screen where the navigation should be placed.
+- `Twitch Extension Themez`: Light or dark theme for the side panel your viewers see on Twitch.

+#### Data Syncing
+- `Sync enabled`: toggle off to disable all syncing and clear current data with all viewers.
 - `Stream delay`: delay the synchronization with x amount of seconds to match the broadcaster video & audio delay.
 Also use this to tweak when the video is delayed due to general networking.

-- `Anti multi-log display name`: when multi-logging set the display name of the account you want to sync.
-When multiple Runelite apps are open at the same time it uses the same settings to send data to Twitch.
-This is to filter out only the account you want to synchronize.
+#### Anti Multi Logging
+There are built-in measures to prevent different accounts to be synced to twitch at the same time due to multi logging (e.g. alts).
+The plugin checks which RuneLite window is focussed on for a minimum required time and then sends over the data of that account.

+- `Active time check enabled`: enable when you want to determine which account to sync automatically based on which RuneLite window is focussed on.
+- `Active time to sync (seconds)`: the minimum amount of time in seconds the RuneLite window needs to be in focus to start syncing data.

 #### Items
-- `Sync inventory items`: toggle to sync inventory items.
+- `Sync inventory items`: enable to sync inventory items.
-- `Sync equipment items`: toggle to sync equipment items.
+- `Sync equipment items`: enable to sync equipment items.
-- `Sync bank items`: toggle to sync bank items.
+- `Sync bank items`: enable to sync bank items.
 - `Max bank items`: the maximum amount of bank items you would like to show (most valuable ones are prioritized).
-- `Sync bank value`: toggle to sync total bank value.
+- `Sync bank value`: enable to sync total bank value.
-- `Sync looting bag`: toggle to sync looting bag items.
+- `Sync looting bag`: enable to sync looting bag items.
-- `Sync looting bag value`: toggle to sync looting bag value.
+- `Sync looting bag value`: enable to sync looting bag value.
-- `Sync collection log`: toggle to sync collection log.
+- `Sync collection log`: enable to sync collection log.
 - `Collection log filter`: Only include entry titles that include one of the keywords separated with a comma.
 For example `raids, abyssal, clue` will include the whole Raids tab (with CoX and ToB), the Abyssal Sire and all clue related categories.

 #### Combat
-- `Sync combat statistics`: toggle to sync combat statistics.
+- `Sync combat statistics`: enable to sync combat statistics.
 - `Track magic spells`: enable tracking of freezes, entangles, blood spells and splashes.
 - `Track damage by others`: enable tracking of hitsplats of other players.
 - `Track un-attacked enemies`: enable tracking of hitsplats on enemies you have not attacked, recommended in team settings such as Cox and ToB.
 Note that the enemy type should be attacked at least once.
 So for example: once you have attacked a goblin it will be in your combat stats.
 If then other players attack a different goblin you haven't attacked yet it will add to the damage by others stats.